scloud19/SECipedia/Security(Non Ethical Hacking)/encryption/encryption_basics.md

       In general, the original message can be much shorter (or much larger) than the hash.

     What's the point?
       If two hashes are the same, we can have a high degree of confidence that the inputs are the same.

+    In general these hashes can be used to quickly detect duplicate data (hash tables), for fingerprinting, and as checksums to detect accidental data corruption (ex: in networking and data transmission) (double check hash tables and checksums).

+  Digital Signatures
+    See digital_signatures.png

+    Combines the general ideas of asymmetric-key encryption and Hashes

+    These signatures give us confidence that the file that we've received is really from who we think it's from, and then it hasn't been changed since it was "signed"

+    Ex:
+      Software dev creates a file and we download it.
+        But, is this the same file that the developer created?
+This problem is solved through a digital signature for the file.

+        How does this signing process happen?
+        The developer creates a hash of the file, then encrypts that hash with a private key.
+The output of this encryption process will generate a digital signature.

+        When the user receives the file, they also receive this signature.
+This signature is then decrypted with the site's public key, which reveals the hash that the developer created from the file.

+        At this point, the user creates their own hash of the file (using the same hashing algo) and verifies that the 2 hashes match.
+          If these 2 hashes do match, then the signature is valid.

+        Key Assumptions:
+          The public key that we've utilized is actually the true public key of the site.